marcbrittain/Deep-Reinforcement-Learning/README.md

 Priortized experience replay version of this code will be uploaded shortly!

 **Recent Additions**:
+* (09/06/2018) added parsing support for DQN and DDQN
 * (09/04/2018) added DDQN for breakout
 * (09/01/2018) added DQN for breakout